What is Peripheral Artery Disease (PAD)?

 Be aware that:

 - Many people mistake the symptoms of PAD for something else.

-- People with peripheral arterial disease have a higher risk of coronary artery disease, heart attack or stroke.
+- People with peripheral artery disease have a higher risk of coronary artery disease, heart attack and stroke.

 - Left untreated, PAD can lead to gangrene and amputation.